User Submitted Posts – Enable Users to Submit Posts from the Front End

 How do I change the appearance of the submission form?

-The easiest way to customize the form is via the plugin settings.
-There you can choose one of the following form configurations:
+Also in the plugin settings, you can choose one of the following form configurations:

 HTML5 Form + Default CSS (Recommended)